 The Company's derivative instruments are with the following counterparties: Bank of America, N.A., Bank of Montreal, Cargill, Inc., Citibank, N.A., JPMorgan Chase Bank, N.A., Key Bank, N.A., Toronto-Dominion Bank and Wells Fargo Bank, N.A.
 The Company assesses counterparty credit risk and considers it to be low.
 We maintain master netting arrangements that allow for the non-conditional offsetting of amounts receivable and payable with counterparties to help manage our risks and record derivative positions on a net basis.
 The Company generally does not receive cash collateral from its counterparties and does not restrict the use of cash collateral it maintains at counterparties.
-At December 31, 2020, the aggregate cash posted as collateral in the normal course of business at counterparties was \$2.5 million and recorded in "Prepaid expense and other current assets."
+At December 31, 2021, the aggregate cash posted as collateral in the normal course of business at counterparties was \$6.1 million and recorded in "Prepaid expense and other current assets."
 Positions with counterparties who are also parties to our credit agreement are collateralized under that facility.
-As of December 31, 2020, \$1.8 million of hedge positions and payable amounts were secured under the credit facility.
+As of December 31, 2021, no hedge positions or payable amounts were secured under the credit facility.